JuliaLinearAlgebra/SkewLinearAlgebra.jl/docs/src/pfaffian.md

 ```
 (Note that the Pfaffian is *always zero* for any *odd* size skew-symmetric matrix.)

-Since the computation of the pfaffian can easily overflow/underflow the maximum/minimum representable floating-point value, we also provide a function `logabspfaffian` (along with an in-place variant `logabspfaffian!`) that returns a tuple `(logpf, sign)` such
+Since the computation of the pfaffian can easily overflow/underflow the maximum/minimum representable floating-point value, we also provide a function `logabspfaffian` for real skew-symmetric matrices (along with an in-place variant `logabspfaffian!`) that returns a tuple `(logpf, sign)` such
 that the Pfaffian is `sign * exp(logpf)`.
 (This is similar to the [`logabsdet`](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/#LinearAlgebra.logabsdet) function in Julia's `LinearAlgebra` library to compute the log of the determinant.)

 ```jl